-MOM: 2017 Meeting of the Minds Conferences at Duke Univerisity
+MOM: 2018 Meeting of the Minds Conferences at Boston College

-Each year, usually in late March or early April, 5-10 outstanding undergraduate researchers (accompanied by a faculty/staff member) from each ACC university gather at a host university to present their research, either verbally or as a poster.
+Each year, 5-10 outstanding undergraduate researchers (accompanied by a faculty/staff member) from each ACC university gather at a host university to present their research, either verbally or as a poster.
 At most universities students the student delegates are chosen through a refereeing process.
-To be invited to the conference is a real honor.
+It is truly an honor to be invited to participate in this conference.

 - The research is original, student directed, under the advisement of a faculty member.